Real Estate Call-to-Action Examples That Drive More Clicks

 7. Matches the promise of the headline and landing page copy.

 Most agents rewrite headlines over and over yet leave the call-to-action stuck on submit.
-The CTA is the only part of the page that directly trades attention for contact information, so even small improvements move real numbers.
+The CTA is the only part of the page that directly trades attention for contact information, so small improvements can move real numbers.
 A simple rule is to reread every CTA and ask whether a stranger could repeat the offer out loud after seeing it for two seconds.

 CTA Taxonomy: Matching Intent to Action